cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   virtualenv ~/ENV
   $ source ~/ENV/bin/activate

-Firts you need to download the code from github.
+First you need to download the code from github.
 We assume you have git installed::

   $ git clone https://github.com/cloudmesh/cloudmesh.git